bgachara/bgachara.github.io/posts/operating_systems.md

 - Abstraction is a technique for hiding complexity that is irrelevant to the problem in context.
   - A lower layer has a recurring pattern, this pattern is taken out and built a language on top of it.
 A higher layer strips away layer-specific(non-recurring) details to focus on the recurring details.
   - The recurring details are given a new and simpler language than the languages of the lower layers.
 Every layer is just a more convenient language to describe the lower layer.
+  - Complexity emerges when high level ideas are expressed in low level language, a language is expressive if its syntax is designed to express the problem domain it is trying to solve.

 ## Computational Structures